-PROUDLY MADE IN AUSTRALIA - also ideal for alpacas, sheep and goats.
+PROUDLY MADE IN AUSTRALIA - 'The original and the best'

 These tough nets are made to last from durable, pre-stretched, UV stabilised, heavy duty 48 ply polyethylene netting with a sturdy PE drawstring.

 The holes are just large enough for the horse to get the hay through without gorging (4cm/1.5" square) – making it last 2-3 times longer (or more) than when fed loose.
 The small holes also mean little ponies, foals and minis can't get a hoof through the netting.
 These nets are designed to be used at ground level.
 Hanging them will make them harder to empty - a good strategy for small greedy ponies!

 - The Small(2-3B) size fits 2-3 biscuits of hay and is ideal for the float/trailer or for goats and sheep.
 Being smaller, it needs to be hand filled.

 - The Half Bale size fits 4-5 biscuits or half a bale.
 Has a wide opening to enable easy loading by slipping over the end of an intact bale so you can then cut the bale strings (see photos above).

 - The Full Bale size fits a whole regular square bale of hay (measures 110cm/44"x38cm/15"x50cm/20").
 It can be slipped over the intact bale - remember to remove the bale strings before feeding.